The Project

 How It Was Made

 Work happened in loops.
 Something was tried, listened to, adjusted, and tried again.
-Not aiming for a finished piece but staying with a space long enough to know what belonged there.
+Not aiming for a finished track but staying with a space long enough to know what belonged there.
 That's how all six frames were built.

 Ethics

 Suno trains on recorded music made by human artists without their consent and without compensation.
-The creative economy those artists depend on is being materially harmed by tools like it.
+The creative economy that those artists depend on is being materially harmed by tools like it.
 These are not contested claims.
 They are what is happening.
 The project was made with Suno anyway.

 It is a project made with tools that cause real harm, and that harm does not disappear because the work is real.
 The books cannot be unburned.
-What can be done is to make something that knows what it cost, names it honestly, and refuses to look away from it.
+What can be done is to make something that knows what it costs, names it honestly, and refuses to look away from it.
 The sixth album does that.
-Not as a disclaimer added afterward but as the subject the arc was always moving toward.
+Not as a disclaimer added afterwards, but as the subject the arc was always moving toward.
 A constructed voice built from borrowed material, made by someone who heard the artists speaking about the harm and returned to the making anyway.
 It does not resolve it.
 Nothing resolves it.

 The tools are not the problem to be solved.
-They are interesting, they are capable, and they are not going away.
+They are interesting, capable, and they are not going away.
 What artists deserve and do not yet have is a framework for their fair and equitable use: legislation, safeguards, and genuine care for the people whose work makes these systems possible.
 That is where attention should be directed.
 The question is not whether the tools exist.
 It is whether the conditions around them are just.
 They are not yet.

 Even art built with destructive tools can be instructive.
 This project is offered in that spirit.